Kabouik/charge-control/README.md

-  -r REACTIVATION: battery percentage at which charge is enabled (default: 75) -f FREQUENCY: monitoring frequency of battery level (default: 10s) -p POWEROFF: battery percentage at which the device is powered off (default: 10) -a ANIMATION: on/off to enable or disable (lower CPU usage) spinning animation (default: on)
+  -r REACTIVATION: battery percentage at which charge is enabled (default: 75) -f FREQUENCY: monitoring frequency of battery level (default: 10s) -p POWEROFF: battery percentage at which the device is powered off (default: 10) -a ANIMATION: monitoring animation, 1, 2, 3 or 4, in decreasing CPU usage order (default: 2)
   -h: show this help

 All arguments are optional.
 Values can be provided as positional arguments in that order